Close Menu

 6. Stay Politically Savvy and Legally Alert

 Trade wars are political battles first, economic skirmishes second.
-Regulations, sanctions, and tariffs can change literally overnight.
+Regulations, sanctions, and tariffs can change overnight.

 Smart move: